Spiderjockey02/Discord-Bot/docs/INSTALLATION.md

 * `websiteURL` will match your bot's dashboard, If you don't have one use `https://localhost`.
 * `defaultSettings` are the settings the bot will use when in **DM's**.
 * `MongoDBURl` where your MongoDB URL will go.
 (This is VITAL, you need it for the bot to work)
+* `LavalinkNodes` where your Lavalink server information(host, port, password) go.
+(This is required for any type of music to be played).
+You can add more than one Lavalink node by adding the config line again under your current node, this helps eith ratelimiting.
 * Make sure to add your bot to **the emoji [server](https://discord.gg/juFcfkVDGx)** to get access to the custom emoijis.
 > Once the config is filled out rename **config.example.js** to **config.js**

 ### Editing bot settings
 * For editing guild settings: `src/database/models/GuildSettings.js`.
-* For entering Lavalink server information (host, port, password): `src/base/Audio-Manager#14`.
-As nodes is an array you can multiply lavalink servers connected to the same bot, this helps with ratelimiting.

 ### Editing the files
 * Want to create your own commands?